 - What cream cheese is best for icing?
 It's easy.
 It all depends what kind of consistency you prefer but for a thicker texture, go for one that has at least 30% fat like Philadelphia.

-If using lower fat cream cheese, the result is a more runny consistency but the taste is the same.
+- If using lower fat cream cheese, the result is a more runny consistency but the taste is the same.
 It's perhaps healthier but not as pretty.
-So if you prefer yours piped for a more elegant look, go for the original version rather than lower fat; - Is the frosting better with butter or cream?
-I personally prefer butter.
-There's half the amount compared with cream cheese which is a good balance.
-Ensure it's unsalted and good quality (French butter if possible);
+So if you prefer yours piped for a more elegant look, go for the original version rather than lower fat;

 - How can I make it even better?
 I like to add a little vanilla powder (or extract) and orange zest to the frosting to echo the flavours in the muffins.
 Be healthy and simply decorate carrot cake muffins with extra orange zest plus walnuts;

-- healthy breakfast bran muffins with apple;
+- healthy breakfast bran muffins with apple

 - banana and oat muffins (no added sugar).